r-oleary/ss_api_blueprint/SS_api_blueprint.md

 HOST: https://selfservice-3.rightscale.com

 # RightScale Self-Service API
 The RightScale Self-Service API lets you interact with cloud resources at the application level, instead of the component level.
+Isn't that cool?

 # Group Applications
 Resources that represent the Applications that are available in the Catalog